 Students strengthen their communication and comprehension skills in the target language.
 They enhance their understanding of the relationship between language and culture as they develop into global citizens.
-Students must select the same Language in both semesters and will need to stay in the subject for the year (very little movement out is possible).
+Students must select the same Language in both semesters and understand it is a year-long course.